Zum Hauptinhalt springen

-Jyväskylä is a university and school town and the seventh largest city in Finland.
-It is located in Central Finland on the northern shore of Lake Päijänne.
+Jyväskylä is a university town and Finland's seventh-largest city.
+It sits in Central Finland on the northern shore of Lake Päijänne.

 • Population: 143,420 (as of December 31, 2020)